 Bring Specific Examples That Align with Ross’ Values

-Candidates should also demonstrate emotional intelligence, receptiveness to feedback, and openness to diverse perspectives, all qualities that contribute to Ross’s highly engaged student culture.
+Candidates should demonstrate emotional intelligence, receptiveness to feedback, and openness to diverse perspectives when they quote leadership experiences.

 Demonstrate Self-Awareness and Growth